-Both Cigna and UnitedHealthcare have networks of selected health care providers, and you are strongly encouraged to go to in-network providers, as this saves both you and JPMorgan Chase money.
+Both Aetna and Cigna have networks of selected health care providers, and you are strongly encouraged to go to in-network providers, as this saves both you and the Medical Plan money.
 However, you have the option to use out-of-network providers if you choose.
-Regardless of which Medical Plan option or carrier you choose, the prescription drug plan is administered by CVS Caremark.
+The Prescription Drug Plan is part of the Medical Plan and is administered by CVS Caremark - regardless of which option or health care company you choose.

-This section is the summary plan description (SPD) and the plan document for the Medical Plan.
+This section is the summary plan description (SPD) and the plan document for the Core Medical Plan.
 Please retain this section for your records.
-Other sections may also constitute the complete SPD/plan document, including the Plan Administration section.
+Other sections may also constitute the complete SPD/plan document, including the Plan Administration and the Health Care Participation sections.